annotatedtmg/annotatedtmg/tmg/songlist.md

 ## Covers ## {#covers}

 These are covers which have been played live but are otherwise unreleased.
-Songs performed as the Extra Glenns, the Extra Lens,etc. are included but not differentiated.
+Songs performed as the Extra Glenns, the Extra Lens, etc. are included but not differentiated.

 * 2/3 Jim's Head (Baptist Generals cover)